John Christie (serial killer): Murders of Beryl and Geraldine Evans

 During Easter of 1948, Timothy Evans and his wife Beryl moved into the top-floor flat at 10 Rillington Place, where Beryl gave birth that October to their daughter, Geraldine.
 In late 1949, Evans informed police that his wife was dead.
-A police search of the building failed to find her body, but a later search revealed the bodies of Beryl, Geraldine, and a 16-week male foetus in an outdoor wash-house.
-Beryl's body had been wrapped twice, in a blanket and then a table cloth.
+A police search of the building failed to find her body, but a later search revealed the bodies of Beryl, Geraldine and a 16-week male foetus in an outdoor wash-house.
+Beryl's body had been wrapped twice, in a blanket and then a tablecloth.
 The post-mortem revealed that both mother and daughter had been strangled and that Beryl had been physically assaulted before her death, shown by facial bruising.
-Evans at first claimed that Christie had killed his wife in a botched abortion operation, but police questioning eventually produced a confession.
-The alleged confession may have been fabricated by the police, as the statement appears contrived and artificial.
+Evans initially claimed that Christie had killed his wife in a botched abortion operation, but police questioning eventually produced a confession.
+The alleged confession may have been fabricated by police died as the statement appears contrived and artificial.
 After being charged, Evans withdrew his confession and once again accused Christie, this time of both murders.

 On 11 January 1950, Evans was put on trial for the murder of his daughter, the prosecution having decided not to pursue a second charge of murdering his wife.
 Christie was a principal witness for the Crown: he denied Evans' accusations and gave detailed evidence about the quarrels between him and his wife.
 The jury found Evans guilty despite the revelation of Christie's criminal record of theft and violence.
 Evans was originally due to be hanged on 31 January, but appealed.
 After his appeal on 20 February had failed, Evans was hanged at HM Prison Pentonville on 9 March 1950.